iterative/dvc.org/static/docs/commands-reference/gc.md

 `gc`, unless `--all-branches` option is specified.
 If a data file has a few cached versions all of them except the current one will be removed.

-Note, this action is not removing data files from the the remote storage.
-Make sure thoufg that remote is configured and all the data you need in the future is pushed there.
+Note, this action does NOT remove data files from the remote storage.
+Make sure though that remote is configured and all the data you will need in the future is pushed there.
 See `dvc remote` and `dvc config` for more information.
 This command is just a way to clean the working cache which is usually located on the machine your are running experiments on and usually helps to save some space.